IanNoble-Visium/eli-dashboard/README.md

 ✅ **Production Ready** - Scalable architecture with proper error handling

 ## 🔧 Recent Updates & Fixes

+### September 4, 2025 - Map Viewer and Date/Time UX

+#### ✅ Geographic Map Image Viewer
+- Fixed JSX structure by wrapping viewer internals in a single container to resolve the “Adjacent JSX elements must be wrapped” error
+- Stabilized layout so the thumbnail strip remains visible while resizing
+- Tuned default window size for better usability: initialRect ≈ `{ x: 240, y: 80, w: 820, h: 560 }`
+- Main viewer area uses a flexible layout; image region height set to `calc(100% - 110px)` to prevent clipping

+#### ✅ Robust Date/Time Formatting
+- Hardened timestamp formatting across Geographic Map popups and Event Details to avoid “Invalid Date”
+- Applied the same safe formatter to SimpleMap popups
+- When a timestamp is missing or invalid, the UI now shows an em dash (—)

+#### 🧪 How to Verify
+- Open Geographic Map, click a marker to open the image viewer; resize the window — thumbnails should remain visible
+- Inspect map popups and Event Details — dates should render cleanly with no “Invalid Date” messages

 ### September 2, 2025 - Major Stability & UI Improvements